kinjmshah/kinjmshah.github.io/_portfolio/HCI_Project1.md

 </div>

 ### Results: Sequence Models for Key Tasks
 While the majority of our observations were about communication pathways using Zoom as a platform, there were a few key tasks that we were able to perform contextual inquiry and sequence modeling for.
-For these tasks, to ensure that we were developing robust solutions, we performed paper prototyping before we further iterated on the more interactive prototype used in the user evaluations below.
+For some of these tasks, to ensure that we were developing robust solutions, we performed paper prototyping when possible before we further iterated on the more interactive prototype used in the user evaluations below.

 <div align="center"><b>
   Task 1: Create a Breakout Room